gnana-prakash55/StockBot-using-Rasa/README.md

 To run this model create an environment.

-Then, You can use
+Then, You can use these commands to install dependencies.
 > pip install rasa

 > pip install beautifulsoup4

 > pip install lxml

-to install dependencies in your environment.

 Then train the model by the command